 - Print newspaper advertisement: 23%

 Statistics show that 89% to 93% of all buyers use an agent to help them find a home.
 Agents help them sort through all the listings and find the homes that are most relevant to their needs so if you are going to sell a home on your own, you need to make it easy for buyers.
-Here’s a few smart marketing tips to help you do that:
+Here are a few smart marketing tips to help you do that:

 Make visually appealing signs, flyers, and brochures.

-There’s a lot of places you can find templates that will help you design attractive and effective signs, flyers and brochures.
+There’s a lot of places you can find templates that will help you design attractive and effective signs, flyers, and brochures.
 Microsoft office has several templates that you can use – just insert your own information and images.

 Place a large ‘For Sale by Owner” sign in your front yard and around your neighborhood, elementary schools, and shopping centers.